rebeccapower/test/_pages/speakers.md

 Mark Jordan is Associate Dean of Libraries for Digital Strategy at Simon Fraser University, and a long-time contributor to the Islandora platform and community.
 Currently he is spending most of his free time developing and supporting Islandora Workbench.
 He's also currently the Chair of the Islandora Foundation Board of Directors.

+## Yamil Suárez
+Yamil Suárez is the Associate Director of Library Systems & Web Development at Berklee College of Music in Boston, Massachusetts (USA).
+Yamil has a bachelor’s degree of music in Music Education from Berklee College, and a master’s degree in Computer Science from Boston University.
+Berklee College is currently running ISLE7 and working on a migration to use ISLE2.
+He is also a co-convener of the Islandora community Documentation Interest Group (DIG).

 ## Arran Griffith